kchmck/vim-coffee-script/readme.md

 #### Disable trailing semicolon error

-Trailing semicolons are also considered an error.
+Trailing semicolons are also considered an error for help transitioning from JavaScript.
 This can be disabled with:

     let coffee_no_trailing_semicolon_error = 1

 #### Disable reserved words error

-Reserved words such as `function` and `var` are highlighted an error in contexts disallowed by CoffeeScript.
+Reserved words like `function` and `var` are highlighted as an error in contexts disallowed by CoffeeScript.
 This can be disabled with:

     let coffee_no_reserved_words_error = 1